AROpt: An Optimization Method for Autoregressive Time Series Forecasting: Algorithm

 Subsequently, we repeat this AR rollout step until the prediction sequence of length \(L + nT\) is fully filled.

-Due to a common principle in time-series forecasting which states that \textbf{small errors in early predictions can alter the future trajectory and lead to Accumulated Prediction Error (APE) over time} \citep{box2015time}, we consider incorporating the temporal causality into the minimization of the traditional MSE loss:
+In AR rollout forecasting, prediction errors generally accumulate as the rollout horizon increases because each prediction recursively depends on previously generated predictions.
+For example, in traffic forecasting (see Table \ref{tab:ar}), all models using four days of input (length 96) achieve lower MSE for short-term prediction (length 96) than for long-term prediction (30 days, length 720).
+We emphasize that this monotonic error-growth assumption characterizes the AR rollout process rather than the underlying dynamics of the target time series.
+Although forecasting errors may fluctuate locally due to stochasticity, periodicity, seasonality, or transient stabilization effects, we treat monotonic error growth as a coarse empirical tendency commonly observed across benchmark datasets and forecasting architectures.
+Consequently, when later rollout predictions become substantially more accurate than earlier rollout predictions, this may indicate inconsistency between training and inference rollout behavior.
+To discourage such severe rollout inconsistencies, we incorporate a soft monotonic error-growth regularization term into the minimization of the MSE loss:

-Because the mini-batch training strategy renders the MSE loss a stochastic scalar function, traditional constrained optimization methods, such as the Lagrange multiplier method and barrier methods \citep{boyd2004convex}, are not applicable here.
-To address this issue, we introduce an RL-style reward function that encourages the model to generate outputs satisfying the \textbf{temporal monotonicity condition} (Eq.~\ref{eq:condition}) during training.
-At the $k$-th step of the AR rollout, the MSE is taken over the entire prediction block:
+Because the mini-batch training strategy renders the MSE loss a stochastic scalar function, traditional constrained optimization methods, such as the Lagrange multiplier method and barrier methods \cite{boyd2004convex}, are not applicable here.
+To address this issue, we introduce a rollout regularization term that encourages the model to generate outputs satisfying the \textbf{temporal monotonicity condition} (Eq.~\ref{eq:condition}) during training.
+At the $k$-th step of the AR rollout, the MSE is taken over the entire prediction patch:

-To encourage the model predictions for satisfying the temporal monotonicity condition (Eq.~\ref{eq:condition}), we define the following reward function to increase its value whenever this condition is met:
+Rather than enforcing (Eq.~\ref{eq:condition}) as a hard constraint, we introduce the following rollout reward that softly encourages the temporal monotonicity condition while preserving the original MSE optimization objective.

-The hyperparameter $ \beta \in (0, 0.5) $ controls the weight of the penalty term, while $ \text{sg}(\cdot) $ denotes the stop-gradient operator, which acts as the identity function during the forward pass but prevents gradient computation through backpropagation \citep{chen2021exploring}.
-In this case, the gradient norm of the reward decreases upon detecting random guessing:
+The hyperparameter $ \beta \in (0, 0.5) $ controls the weight of the penalty term, while $ \text{sg}(\cdot) $ denotes the stop-gradient operator, which acts as the identity function during the forward pass but prevents gradient computation through backpropagation \cite{chen2021exploring}.
+In this case, the gradient norm of the reward decreases upon detecting rollout inconsistencies:

-The above equation describes our RL-style policy: model parameter updates are prevented if random guessing is detected, and facilitated if the temporal monotonicity condition (Eq.~\ref{eq:condition}) is satisfied.
+The above equation illustrates the optimization emphasis of AROpt.
+When rollout inconsistency is detected (i.e., later rollout errors become unexpectedly smaller than earlier ones), the corresponding gradient magnitude is reduced.
+Conversely, when the rollout error follows the expected accumulation trend, larger gradients are preserved.
+Importantly, this mechanism changes only the optimization emphasis across rollout steps rather than the optimization target itself, since every rollout error remains positively weighted for $0 < \beta < 0.5$.